John Abbamondi: Brooklyn Nets

 On July 28, 2020, Abbamondi was named CEO of BSE Global, the parent company of the Brooklyn Nets, Barclays Center, the Long Island Nets, and the NetsGC.
 Abbamondi would replace Oliver Weisberg, who acted as interim CEO during the previous year.

 Abbamondi said, "I am thrilled and honored to be joining BSE Global and working with our ownership.
 New York has been my home for much of my adult life, and I know first-hand the passion New Yorkers have for their sports teams.
 It is the honor of a lifetime to have the opportunity to lead the Nets franchise, Barclays Center and BSE Global's other properties into this exciting new chapter of their history."

 On February 1, 2022, Abbamondi abruptly resigned his position with BSE Global effective July 2022.
 The New York Post reported that BSE Global owner Joe Tsai felt Abbamondi "was not innovative or data-driven enough."

+Prospector Baseball Group

+In October 2025, Abbamondi established Prospector Baseball Group along with tech founder/investor Ben Boyer.
+They have three Minor League Baseball teams under their ownership thus far, including the Akron RubberDucks; Jacksonville Jumbo Shrimp; and the Lancaster Stormers.
+In December 2025, Abbamondi and PBG were able to acquire a strategic/financial partnership with Arctos Partners.